-The uniqueness of Christianity includes, the death and resurrection of Jesus Christ and His subsequent return to reign on the earth with His believers.
+The uniqueness of being a follower of Christ includes, believing in the death and resurrection of Jesus Christ and His subsequent return to reign on the earth with His believers.
 His death provides forgiveness of sins and the promise of eternal life, John 3:16.
-All other religions worship their god, but only Christianity fellowship their God in a personal relationship.
+Only Christianity provides fellowship with God through a personal relationship, instigated by God through His undying love.

 Religion and Works

-Religions are a belief of works, with a lot of man-made rules.
-Islam says ‘Profession of faith, prayer, alms, fasting, and pilgrimage.
+Religions are a belief of works, with man-made rules.
+Islam says profession of faith, prayer, alms, fasting, and pilgrimage is all that is needed to get to heaven.
 Buddhists believe that life is full of suffering, but this can be overcome by attaining enlightenment.
 Hinduism believes in the endless cycle of birth, death and rebirth, while accepting many gods.

 The uniqueness of Christianity is that it is the only belief system that teaches a triune-God.
 Judaism believes in a monotheistic God who cannot be God the Father, God the Son and God the Holy Spirit.
 However, they have long prophesied of a coming Messiah who will save them from all oppression, but it is a religion of works under the Law of Moses.
-Catholicism is a form of Christianity, but like all other religions its largest component is based on works by the believers.
+Catholicism is a form of Christianity, but like all other religions its largest component is based on works by the believers and following man-made rules.

 Christianity alone teaches of the love, grace, mercy and forgiveness of God for all people.
-Man has nothing to offer God, Isaiah 64:5-9, except acceptance of Him and a reciprocal love.
+Man has nothing to offer God, Isaiah 64:5-9, except acceptance of Him in a reciprocal love.
+All mankind has the mercy of God but only the Born Again believer knows the depths of that mercy.
+Without that mercy, the sinner would be instantly and justly annihilated.

 The Word